Dvir1992/mv-peakd/README.md

 The design has 2 main blocks:

-  1.movavg_fltr (can be seen in moving_average.v file):
+  * movavg_fltr (can be seen in moving_average.v file):
      a. when the block is enabled and the valid signal (vald_din) is high, it gets data with the size of 12 bits each clock.
      b. when the valid out signal (valid_out) is high, the block outputs new data according to the explanation in mv_logic file.

-  2.peak_detector (can be seen in peak_detector.v file):
+  * peak_detector (can be seen in peak_detector.v file):
      a.  when the block is enabled and the valid signal (vald_data) is high, it gets data with the size of 12 bits each clock from the movavg_fltr module.
      b.  when the valid out signal (peak_valid) is high, the block outputs the pixel with the 'peak' data according to the explanation in peakd file.

 * The module 'top' (can be seen in design.sv file) connects the the two modules described above.